-4. Course Content and Schedule
+4. Course Content and Schedule (subject to change)

 The numbers refer to the pages in Literature: Reading, Writing, Reacting.
 All selections except Love Medicine are in Literature: Reading, Writing, Reacting.
 Reading must be done before the class day on which the selections are to be discussed.
-The list is subject to change.

-Introduction to the course and introduction to short stories

-Chopin "The Story of an Hour" (77-79)
+Introduction to the course and introduction to short stories Chopin "The Story of an Hour" (77-79)